Tumbleweed-64/Tumbleweed-64.github.io/README.md

 In order to decrease spreading and eventual blocking, I've added some security on it, like:

-- Hourly-changing 20-digit alphanumeric code to get in
+- Random 20-digit alphanumeric code to get in
 - Tab cloaking (on dropdown select at top of page)
 - Variables making sure the new code wasn't already used